 In 2015, Willson left Approaching Nirvana to establish a music label.
 Sinclair took sole ownership of Approaching Nirvana, and in 2015 he created its second Kickstarter and raised over $32,000 to produce a full-blown orchestral/cinematic album.
 This album, Cinematic Soundscapes Volume 2 released in December.

-As a well-known artist in the YouTube gaming community, Approaching Nirvana has DJ’d around the world for parties at major conventions such as Minecon (London/Orlando), PAX Prime (Seattle), PAX East (Boston), PAX South (San Antonio), as well as various venues in Miami and Salt Lake City, opening for Elephante and Bright Lights.
+As a well-known artist in the YouTube gaming community, Approaching Nirvana has DJ’d around the world for parties at major conventions such as Minecon (London/Orlando), PAX Prime (Seattle), PAX East (Boston), PAX South (San Antonio), as well as various venues in Miami, Reno, and Salt Lake City, opening for Elephante and Bright Lights.

 Sinclair released his first solo EDM effort - an EP titled Exhilarate - under the name Approaching Nirvana in June 2016.
 Approaching Nirvana continues to push the EDM genre forward, melding new sounds and melodies to bring to bring people across the world together through music.